 Carillon designed The Garden Place with painstaking attention to detail.
 Everything a resident touches in the community – and everything and everyone that touches them – is carefully drawn from the latest research available on Alzheimer’s care.
-Carillon’s highly trained team members follow a system of best practices that has made the company a leader among senior care providers for nearly 20 years.
+Carillon’s highly trained team members follow a system of best practices that has made the company a leader among senior care providers for over 20 years.

 Residents of The Garden Place benefit from:

 - A safe, stimulating and supportive environment.

 - A secure community where they are free to safely explore interior spaces, patios, fruit and flower gardens.

 - A mix of daily activities – cognitive, physical and spiritual – that connect them to the life they knew and the pastimes they enjoyed.

 - Assistance with the tasks of daily living, with a focus on maintaining independence and preserving life skills for as long as possible.

 - Progressive care that adapts along with their changing needs.